lifeBalance/just-go/toc-doc/api.md

 const Page = api.resolver()(segment)?.default
 const { prev, next } = getPrevNext(result.nav, result.kind === 'ok' ? `/${section}/${segment}` : result.kind === 'redirect' ? result.url : '')
 ```

+### Landing Page Integration

+The landing page (`src/pages/index.astro`) can now render section cards automatically using metadata from `docsIntegration`.
+Each section may define `title`, `subtitle`, and an optional custom `href`; these values are available on `docsConfig.branches` (and also via `docsConfig.summaries`).
+This keeps the homepage in sync with the integration configuration.

 This organization keeps the page minimal while the docs engine remains explicit and predictable: `_toc.ts` files control ordering and labels; content stays in `/docs/**`; and resolved MDX components render with consistent navigation and sensible redirects.